How to Increase Engagement on Twitter in 2026 (15 Tips)

 Join Twitter Chats to Spark Real Conversations

-So creating or participating in a Twitter chat is the perfect chance to start conversations in real-time with thousands of users.
+Creating or participating in a Twitter chat is a good way to start conversations in real time with thousands of users.

 Twitter chats gather a group of users around a particular hashtag.
 For your own chat, it could be a unique hashtag created about your brand or industry, which is the ideal way for you to demonstrate your expertise on the topic.